alajfit/vuex-action-patcher/.github/ISSUE_TEMPLATE.md

-# Questions regarding how to use GraphQL
+# Questions regarding how to use Vuex

 We want to keep signal strong in the GitHub issue tracker – to make sure that it remains the best place to track bugs and features that affect development.